chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

 I would also like to give huge credits to several githubs/web resources that I have revised to create this:

-- https://web.stanford.edu/class/cs224n/ (a lot of our assignments come from Manning's awesome course!)
+- https://web.stanford.edu/class/cs224n/ (a lot of our assignments and lectures come from Manning's awesome course!)
 - https://github.com/bentrevett (created an awesome github for learning NLP!)
 - https://github.com/graykode/nlp-tutorial (a simple github with very short code; good for learning)
 - https://github.com/mhagiwara/100-nlp-papers (listed first 100 influential NLP papers)